TW-Robotics/Docker-ROS/README.md

 # Instructions for Docker

 The following readme gives a short introduction on how to use the docker container on Linux and on Windows.
-Note that it is not possible to communicate with other hosts (e.g. Turtlebot) via wifi nor lan.
+Note that it is not possible to communicate with other hosts (e.g. Turtlebot) via wifi nor lan if you use docker on Windows.

 ## Prequisites